 Keeping a clutter free area requires some commitment.
 First, toss anything that needs to be thrown away.
 Next, pair like items together and contain those stray pens and such in decorative cups.
 Most importantly, keep all workday essentials accessible, and non-essential items moved elsewhere.
 There are tons of inexpensive organizational items that can be used to keep a clutter free area.

 Curate an Inspiration Board

-Now that you’ve set the stage, it’s time to look ahead.
-And that wall you’re looking at beyond your laptop should inspire you.
-This is as good a time as ever to put together an inspiration board and fill it with what makes you happy, from images of your favorite people and pets, to pics of your goals (like that fabulous vacation you are going to take once we’ve all gotten through this tough time!).
-And yes, you can put your to-dos and important reminders up there too — but keep the focus on the positive and uplifting, and keep it right in your line of sight.
+Now that you have set the stage, curate an inspiration board.
+That wall you are looking at beyond your laptop should inspire you.
+Fill that space with what makes you happy.
+Use images of your favorite people and pets, pics of your goals.
+Put your to-dos and important reminders up there too.
+Keep the focus positive and uplifting, and keep it right in your line of sight.

-If video calls are part of your new day-to-day, think about what your colleagues are seeing behind you — like that pile of laundry or those mostly empty wine glasses.
-Keep things clean and uncluttered.
-And if you have the space, show off your style.
-Some good background options might be your favorite art piece, interesting souvenirs or a not-overly-stuffed bookcase.
-Lastly, remember lighting: Your space should be
+If video calls are part of your new day-to-day, you need to do a background check.
+Think about what your colleagues are seeing behind you — like that pile of laundry or those empty wine glasses.
+To sum it up, keep things clean and uncluttered.
+If you have the space, show off your style.
+Some good background options might be your favorite art piece, interesting souvenirs, or a clutter free bookcase.
+Lastly, keep the space adequately lit.

 Finally, setting the mood will give you the dream office you have always wanted.
 Use candles or aromatherapy diffusers to set the mood in your work space.
 Make a playlist that will softly play overhead, rather than through earbuds.
 It is equally important for your home office to feel like your home, especially now.
 Take time to indulge yourself with some creature comforts that feed your soul and make you feel calm and inspired.